krb5/krb5/doc/admin/realm_config.rst

 --------------------

-The Kerberos database resides on the master KDC, and must be propagated regularly (usually by a cron job) to the slave KDCs.
+The Kerberos database resides on the master KDC, and must be propagated regularly (usually by a cron job) to the replica KDCs.
 In deciding how frequently the propagation should happen, you will need to balance the amount of time the propagation takes against the maximum reasonable amount of time a user should have to wait for a